psychemedia/storytelling-notes/and-the-girl-played-on.md

 That evening, Renelde's young man came to visit, as he did every evening.
 When Renelde told him what Burchard had said, he was angry, and asked what he should do: "Would you like me to watch for the Wolf, and split his skull with a blow from my axe?"

 "No," replied Renelde, "there must be no blood shed over my bridal gown.
 And I have told you how good the Countess was to my mother.
-But maybe, maybe?, if make the broidal shift, that will be enough."
+But maybe, maybe?, if make the bridal shift, that will be enough."

 VII